 What to do if you have a concern:

-In the first instance, speak to the leader of the area of church about which you have a concern (for instance, if your concern is about Sunday School, speak to the Sunday School leader).
+In the first instance, speak to the leader of the area of church about which you have a concern (for instance, if your concern is about Breakout, speak to the Breakout leader).
 A good principle is that concerns should be dealt with at the lowest level necessary, and only escalated beyond that if those concerns remain, having been expressed.
 However, if your concern is about the behaviour of a leader in the church (lay or ordained), you may feel that you need to escalate it to someone in authority over them; you would be perfectly justified in doing this.
+If you are in doubt speak with the Parish Safeguarding Officer whose details are on the church notice boards in the lobby.

 Try to be as specific as possible: what or whom are you concerned about exactly?
 Can you give specific dates or examples of what has caused your concern?
 Vague concerns are difficult to investigate.
 If you only have an impression, or cannot give specific examples, you may still wish to express concerns but be open about the limited details you have.

-Try and avoid language that is either accusatory or emotive: your aim it to improve an area of church life, not to put the recipient of your concern on the defensive.
+Try and avoid language that is either accusatory or emotive: your aim is to improve an area of church life, not to put the recipient of your concern on the defensive.

 It is very helpful to quote policy, if you can (although if you cannot, this is not a reason to avoid expressing your concern).
-This helps the person receiving your concern to see very quickly that you are simply holding the church to account to its own policies, or to Diocesan policies.
+This helps the person receiving your concern to see very quickly that you are simply holding the church to account on its own or Diocesan policies.

 Face-to-face is usually best, but follow up the conversation in writing.
-“Last Sunday after church I expressed a concern about X, you replied by saying Y, and you said you would get back to me by Z. Please could you reply by confirming my understanding of our conversation is correct”: a simple written communication such as this can assist greatly in providing clarification to all concerned about what was said (although see below guidance for the person receiving the concern along similar lines).
+“Last Sunday after church I expressed a concern about X, you replied by saying Y, and you said you would get back to me by Z. Please could you reply by confirming my understanding of our conversation is correct”: a simple written communication such as this can assist greatly in providing clarification to all concerned about what was said.

 If you are satisfied that your concern has been resolved, you can leave the matter there.
 If you are not, it is important that you escalate it.
 We suggest that a suitable ‘order of escalation’ would be: